secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk/index.html.md

 If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), GitLab will supplement the team member's pay to ensure they receive 100% pay for up to 16 weeks of their leave.

 To apply for Maternity Leave:
-* Submit your time off by selecting the Parental Leave category in PTO by Roots at least 30 days before your leave starts.
+* Submit your time off by selecting the Parental Leave category in PTO by Deel at least 30 days before your leave starts.
 * Send the Absence Management team at `leaves@gitlab.com` a completed [MATB1 Certificate](https://www.gov.uk/government/publications/maternity-certificate-mat-b1-guidance-for-health-professionals/maternity-certificate-form-mat-b1-guidance-on-completion) no later than 21 days before your leave start date.
 * The Absence Management team will then complete a [Risk Assessment Form](https://docs.google.com/document/d/1qHdbaeFSnqdwkQDTEurHD5QMbLPLuZGBQO_CBnRkpiE/edit) within 1-3 days of receiving notification of your leave.
 The purpose of the assessment is to make the team member aware of any hazards or “risks” to her in the workplace/home office to reduce potential injury to her or her baby.
 * The Absence Management team will notify payroll and email Vistra a copy of the MATB1, start date of leave, and outline what pay the team member is eligible for (statutory, supplemental, etc).
 Payroll will then automatically calculate the SMP due each pay period based on this information.
 The recovery of 90% will be outlined on the monthly payroll spreadsheet so that the finance team has indication of the amounts being offset each month.